One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Introduction

 \section{Introduction}

-Single image super-resolution (SR) \cite{dong2016image,glasner2009superresolution,Irani1991ImprovingRB} belongs to the category of inverse imaging problems aiming to reconstruct the high-resolution (HR) image given its low-resolution (LR) observation suffering from degradations.
-These degradations are usually \textit{complex and unknown} for real-world scenarios when dealing with digital single-lens reflex cameras \cite{cai2019toward,wei2020component,ignatov2017dslrquality}, referred to as the blind real-world SR problem.
+Single image super-resolution (SR) \citep{Irani1991ImprovingRB,glasner2009superresolution,dong2016image} is an inverse imaging problem that reconstructs a high-resolution (HR) image from a degraded low-resolution (LR) observation.
+These degradations are usually \textit{complex and unknown} in real-world scenarios involving digital single-lens reflex cameras \citep{ignatov2017dslrquality,cai2019toward,wei2020component}, referred to as the blind real-world image SR problem (Real-ISR).
 The SR problem is highly ill-posed, and many methods have been proposed in the literature to address it.